54b1d/SPAS/readme.md

-**SPAS (Sole Proprietorship Accounting Software)**
+# SPAS (Sole Proprietorship Accounting Software)

 `**Very Experimental Software As Of Now.**`

 A simple accounting software for business with inventory.
-I started building this software keeping my needs in mind.
+I started building this software as a learning project keeping my needs in mind.
 It may not follow standard accounting procedures.
 So, use it with caution.

 **Accounts Grouping & Elaborations:**